 • The labs are a required component of the class - you will automatically fail the class if you miss two or more labs.
+Please do not let this happen.

 Make sure that you understand this policy.
 It is a chemistry department policy that we must follow.
 Avoid missing labs!